caseybreen/gompertztrunc/cran-comments.md

 Resubmitted by request of CRAN because of a new note during the "HTML version of manual" check, due to a recent change to r-devel.
 Gompertztrunc 0.1.0 generates the following note on  r-devel-linux-x86_64-debian-clang, r-devel-linux-x86_64-debian-gcc, and r-devel-linux-x86_64-fedora-clang:

 > Check: HTML version of manual
-Result: NOTE
+> Result: NOTE
-Found the following HTML validation problems: pipe.html:40:9 (pipe.Rd:12): Warning: <code> anchor "lhs" already defined pipe.html:44:9 (pipe.Rd:14): Warning: <code> anchor "rhs" already defined
+> Found the following HTML validation problem:
+>   pipe.html:40:9 (pipe.Rd:12): Warning: \<code\> anchor "lhs" already defined
+>   pipe.html:44:9 (pipe.Rd:14): Warning: \<code\> anchor "rhs" already defined

-pipe was refactored and its documentation fixed so that there are no duplicated `\`item entries in the html manual.
+pipe was refactored and its documentation fixed so that there are no duplicated \item entries in the html manual.
 Results from rechecking the package are below.

-#### test environments
+### test environments
 - R-hub windows-x86_64-devel (r-devel)
 - R-hub ubuntu-gcc-release (r-release)
 - R-hub fedora-clang-devel (r-devel)

-#### R CMD Check results
+### R CMD Check results

-#### Notes
+### Notes

 # Gompertztrunc 0.1.0